Quick Start

 ## Performance Optimization

-- Build AST and call graph when analyzing the project for the first time
+- Build AST and call graph during the first project analysis

 - Cache key: `project_path:rules_path`